Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_billing/_index.md

 #### Accessing Stripe using Stripe API and API Key

-Marketplace Stripe billing integration is currently using Stripe 2024-06-20 API version.
+Marketplace Stripe billing integration supports both 2024-06-20 and 2022-11-15 API versions, but we recommended that you use the latest 2024-06-20.
 Refer to [this page](https://stripe.com/docs/libraries/set-version).

-If your Stripe account does not use this version, you might need to use the Stripe API directly instead of the Stripe UI for certain actions explained in this documentation.
+If your Stripe account does not use either of these versions, you might need to use the Stripe API directly instead of the Stripe UI for certain actions explained in this documentation.

 For Marketplace to access the Stripe account, an API Key is required.
 For security constraints a restricted API Key with minimum access is used: Customer:Write and Invoices:Write rights.